 Diffusion codes have bits (qubits) which are arranged on a finite dimensional Euclidean lattice.
 The models are non-local, but the checks of the code involve bits which are all contained within a tunable radius of size $\delta(n) \sim n^{\beta}$, which scales sub-extensively with system size ($\beta < 1$).
-Within this radius, the interaction graph of the code resembles that of an expander code; globally, the Euclidean structure reemerges.
-We prove that even for \emph{arbitrarily small} $\beta > 0 $, the code retains small(er) set expansion: subsets of vertices up to size $\delta(n)$ are guaranteed to have large boundaries.
-Classical diffusion codes have parameters scaling as $[n, \mO (n), \mO (n^\beta)]$.
+This radius is tuned by the time that the shuffling process is run.
+The result is that locally within this radius, the interaction graph of the code resembles that of an expander code; globally, the Euclidean structure reemerges.
+We prove that even for \emph{arbitrarily small} $\beta > 0 $, the code retains small(er) set expansion: subsets of vertices up to size $\delta(n)$ have a boundary of a size proportional to the subset size.
+It follows that classical diffusion codes can have parameters scaling as $[n, \mO (n), \mO (n^\beta)]$.
 Importantly, the smaller-set expansion property is still sufficient to prove that our codes are self-correcting.
-We show that the quantum codes obtained via hypergraph product inherit the same smaller-set expansion and self-correction properties.
+We show that the quantum codes obtained as the hypergraph product of two classical diffusion codes inherit the same smaller-set expansion and self-correction properties.
 We conclude by showcasing some numerical experiments that illustrate the properties that we prove.